Sharp Coronado Hospital

 - Meals on Wheels program

 What volunteering can do for you.

-- A 25 percent discount at our pharmacy on over-the-counter products, and a 10 percent discount at our gift shop during the winter holiday season (October to December)
+- Receive a 10 percent discount at our pharmacy on over-the-counter products, and a 15 percent discount at our gift shop during the winter holiday season (October to December)

-- Subscription to our auxiliary's "In the Pink" newsletter
+- Receive a subscription to our auxiliary's "In the Pink" newsletter

 How to become a volunteer.